Ranked #1 Children's Hospital by U.S. News & World Report

 • breech babies (whose constrained position tends to strain the joint’s ligaments)

 • children in families where there’s a genetic predisposition for the condition

 DDH is the most common cause of hip problems in children.
 If untreated or undertreated in childhood, DDH is the most common cause of osteoarthritis (and its attendant disability) in adults.
 Untreated, the condition can also cause pain, a limp and/or differences in leg length.

 Whether your child’s hip needs non-surgical or surgical treatment, you can have peace of mind knowing that, as national and international orthopedics referral centers, Boston Children’s General Orthopedic Program, Orthopedic Center and Child and Young Adult Hip Preservation Program have treated a large volume of hip conditions that few pediatric hospitals have ever seen.
 As a result, we can provide expert diagnosis, treatment and care for every level of complexity and severity of DDH.

-Unique expertise in problems of the adolescent hip.
 Many adolescents and young adults with hip problems need diagnostic and surgical techniques that differ significantly from what’s indicated for younger children.
 Boston Children’s Child and Young Adult Hip Preservation Program, led by Michael Millis, MD, and Young-Jo Kim, MD, is the only such program in the world.
 We offer the extensive experience and advanced techniques of clinicians and researchers dedicated to finding better ways to care for adolescents and young adults with hip problems.

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”